-The construction industry depends on clear, concise communication.
+Contractor software with customer relationship management (CRM) makes it possible to balance communication with clients, customers, and subcontractors alike.
+Email integration lets you directly manage contacts, schedule follow-ups, and receive notifications about customer engagement.
 Send and receive construction RFIs to make sure everyone involved is up-to-date on all project requirements.
 Or arrange conference calls to discuss change orders.

 Environmental, Health and Safety (EHS) compliance is a necessary part of being a contractor.
 In fact, many hiring agencies only work with contractors who meet EHS compliance requirements.
 Update your compliance electronically and keep it stored online so potential clients can see your team records.

-Perpetual license software costs begin at $795.
-Other all-in-one options are up to $10,000.
-Prices may vary based on how many users there are and which applications you need.
-This one time cost does not include training and implementation fees.
-However, many options include IT support for up to one year.
+Prices for both types of plans may vary based on how many users there are and which applications you need.
+This one time cost does not cover training and implementation fees, though it may include IT support for the first year.

 General contractors face a lot of issues which can be solved by utilizing software.
 A few key ones are: